Indian Polity / Union Executive

 Executive Powers of President of India

-appointments that are given, are made in the name of the President from the Prime minister down to a common attender under Government of India.
+country, all the appointments that are given, are made in the name of the President from the Prime minister down to a common attender under Government

 Legislative Powers of President of India

-Article 79 of the Constitution says that the President of India is part of the Parliament, but at the same time he is not one of the members of the
+- Article 79 of the Constitution says that the President of India is part of the Parliament, but at the same time he is not one of the members

-Parliament.
+of the Parliament.
 That is, the President starts and concludes all the legislative business of the Parliament.
 He convenes ( summons ) the sessions of

-President of India addresses joint session of the Parliament generally during the Budget session of every year and during the beginning of newly
+- President of India addresses joint session of the Parliament generally during the Budget session of every year and during the beginning of newly

-Lok Sabha.
-During the Budget session, he delivers a speech that is prepared by the Cabinet regarding the programmes and policies of the Government for the
+elected Lok Sabha.
+During the Budget session, he delivers a speech that is prepared by the Cabinet regarding the programmes and policies of the Government for

-ensuring year.
-At the end of his speech, there will be 'Motion of Thanks' by both the Houses separately.
-If the 'Motion of Thanks' is not approved, the
+At the end of his speech, there will be 'Motion of Thanks' by both the Houses separately moved by the ruling party MPs and it is

 - President of India promulgates Ordinances under Article 123 when both Rajya Sabha and Lok Sabha are not in session.
-Ordinance is a kind of temporary law.
+Ordinance is a kind of

 Financial Powers of President of India